-- (1) The "Commissariat aux assurances", referred to in this law by the abbreviation "CAA" is a public institution endowed with legal personality and financial autonomy.
-The CAA is subjected to the authority of the Minister with responsibility for the insurance sector, hereinafter referred to as the "Minister". - (2) The main objective assigned to the CAA is to ensure the protection of $(...)^9$ policyholders and "insurance beneficiaries as well as members and beneficiaries of the pension funds subject to its supervision". - (3) The CAA's registered office is in Luxembourg.
+- The CAA is subjected to the authority of the Minister with responsibility for the insurance sector, hereinafter referred to as the "Minister". - (2) The main objective assigned to the CAA is to ensure the protection of (...)14 policyholders and "insurance beneficiaries as well as members and beneficiaries of the pension funds subject to its supervision"15. - (3) The CAA's registered office is in Luxembourg.